Oct 01, 2022

-The eligibility requirements for admission to the Integrated BS/MS program are:
+The eligibility requirements for admission to the Blended BS/MS program are:

 Students are selected by a faculty committee based on prior academic performance.

-Applications for the Mechanical Engineering Integrated BS/MS program are only accepted in the fall semester.
+Applications for the Mechanical Engineering Blended BS/MS program are only accepted in the fall semester.
 Applications must be submitted in advance of the desired starting semester.

 - Two letters of recommendation (at least one of which should be from a Mechanical Engineering faculty member).